CharlesMulloy/OPDS-On-Rails/readme.md

 	1. Download the project to a folder on your computer.
 	2. Navigate to the root folder of the application in a terminal.
 	3. Run the command 'bundle install'.
 	4. Create a folder called 'files' and place it at the root of the application.
-Put Your files in this folder.
+Put your files in this folder.

 Launch: